 You’ll start this process by paying close attention to the internal signs and signals your body sends you when the anxiety first appears.
 Where do you feel it first (such as your stomach, chest or head) and what does it feel like when it starts to escalate?
 We’ll also talk about what external factors may be making the anxiety worse, and ways your loved ones can best support you as you work through the anxiety.

 Some of the positive outcomes women may experience after relieving anxiety include forming deeper connections with others.
 Now that your mind is clear of anxiety, you can be more present in both body and mind.
 You may also start to feel better about yourself as a whole, with heighted self-compassion as well as positive feelings of self-value and self-worth.

 So, are you ready to get started and take the first steps to alleviate the anxiety, and get back to feeling like yourself again?

-Please contact me today to discuss how therapy can be helpful to you.
+Please email me today to schedule your FREE 15-minute phone consultation.
 I look forward to hearing from you soon!